To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Recent figures released by the National Credit Regulator showed that there were 60-million accounts belonging to only 19-million consumers in the country.

 She said consumers put saving at the bottom of their priorities when they received their incomes.
-This led to over-indebtedness and consumers could not enjoy the current low interest rates environment.

 "We need to teach people to manage their finances," De Clercq said. – Sapa